MSPaintIDE/MSPaintIDE-website/languages/languages.md

 # Languages

-This section will go over the different languages in the IDE, and basic usage of them.
+This section will go over the different languages in the IDE, and the settings of the language.
+Some settings may repeat over all languages, though it's not guaranteed that they will exact in the same exact manner and may not always be in all language.